dermotduffy/frigate-hass-card/docs/support.md

 If you find yourself complaining, your expectations are incorrect!
-This is undoubtedly frustrating (and I have often shared in this frustration), but it is nonetheless just "the way open source is".
+This is undoubtedly frustrating (and I have often shared in this frustration), but it is nonetheless just the way open source is.
+Take it or leave it.

 Thank you for understanding!